November 30, 2013 12:38 pm

 Saint Paul in Ephesians 6:10 – 17 uses two different words for what we are to do with the armor, in verse 13 the Greek word is analambano (#353, Strong’s) and enduo in verse 11.
-So Paul tells us to sink into the armor and then he tells us to “receive” the individual parts like the belt, shoes, and shield.
+So, Paul tells us to sink into the armor and then he tells us to “receive” the individual parts like the belt, shoes, and shield.
 The Strong’s Concordance uses Mark 16:19 as an example for receiving; this is where Jesus was received into Heaven.
 Even though it is not stated I have to think that Jesus was welcomed (received) with joy, excitement, and a celebration and that the Father purposely took Jesus to Himself.
-So when Paul teaches us about the armor in Ephesians he wants to purposely receive it and sink into it so it completely that it surrounds us.
+So, when Paul teaches us about the armor in Ephesians, he wants to purposely receive it and sink into it so completely that it surrounds us.

 Where did Paul get such an idea as to equate salvation as a helmet or righteousness as a chest protector?
-As I have stated in an other post called (God’s Will Has Made Your Will) Paul read them in Isaiah 59:17 where he is describing what the Lord put on when there was no justice and no one intervening.
+As I have stated in another post called (God’s Will Has Made Your Will) Paul read them in Isaiah 59:17 where he is describing what the Lord put on when there was no justice and no one intervening.

 Example of Things We Are to Put On